avindra/interesting-finds/thompson_trusting_trust/Thompson_Trusting_Trust.md

 ## INTRODUCTION

 I thank the ACM for this award.
 I can't help but feel that I am receiving this honor for timing and serendipity as much as technical merit.
-UNIX swept into popularity with an industry-wide change from central mamframes to autonomous minis.
+UNIX swept into popularity with an industry-wide change from central mainframes to autonomous minis.
 I suspect that Daniel Bobrow[^1] would be here instead of me if he could not afford a PDP-10 and had had to "settle" for a PDP-11.
 Moreover, the current state of UNIX is the result of the labors of a large number of people.

 There is an old adage, "Dance with the one that brought you," which means that I should talk about UNIX[^2].
 I have not worked on mainstream UNIX in many years, yet I continue to get undeserved credit for the work of others.
 Therefore, I am not going to talk about UNIX, but I want to thank everyone who has contributed.